1Jajen1/Brokkr/brokkr-hashtables/README.md

 > The `*-WithHash` functions are provided to allow working with precomputed hashes, or avoiding the `Hash` typeclass, without baking this into the key datatype.

-Creating a table is done through `new` and can be passed an initial salt for the hash and a max load factor.
+Creating a table is done through `new` and can be passed an initial size, a salt for the hash and a max load factor.

 Iterating the table is done through `foldM`.